mozilla-services/docs/source/storage/apis-2.0.rst

 may only contain characters from the urlsafe-base64 alphabet (i.e. alphanumeric characters, underscore and hyphen).

-Collections are created implicitly on demand, when storing a BSO in them for the first time.
+Collections are created implicitly when a BSO is stored in them for the first time.
+They continue to exist until they are explicity deleted, even if they no longer contain any BSOs.

+Each collection has a last-modified timestamp corresponding to the time of the last BSO addition, deletion or modification in the collection.
+The timestamp of an empty collection gives the time of deletion of its last BSO.

 API Access and Discovery